Liinx/Harrow/README.md

   * Aliases for main commands
   * Aliases for sub commands
   * Tab Completion for most if not all aruments
+  * Command and Sub command registration and unregistration
   * Commands with same name from different plugins handleing

 **Configuration file setup and creation from resource or directly to plugin dir with save feature that saves comments**